-Chippendale is a creative hub and it’s where you’ll find cutting-edge galleries and performance spaces.
-One of the main attractions is the White Rabbit Gallery, which displays contemporary Chinese art and has lovely teahouse attached.
-The Japan Foundation Gallery, which showcases traditional and contemporary Japanese works, is on level 4 of Central Park.
+Chippendale is emerging as a top arts precinct, home to cutting-edge galleries and performance spaces.
+One of the main attractions is the White Rabbit Gallery, where you can admire contemporary Chinese art, followed by a visit to the lovely teahouse.
+The Japan Foundation Gallery is on level 4 of Central Park, and showcases traditional and contemporary Japanese works.

 The Seymour Centre, part of the University of Sydney, is the place to go for performance arts.
-There’s everything from festivals to large scale theatre to small, independent production so check out the events calendar to see the selection of plays, music and dance on offer.
+There’s everything from festivals and large-scale theatre to small, independent productions.
+Check out the events calendar to see the selection of plays, music and dance on offer in this vibrant suburb.

 Chippendale is an easy walk from Central Station and Chinatown or catch a bus from the city centre to Broadway, which takes about 15 minutes.